jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 --

-### What Better.js Can Do For Your Functions
+### What Can Better.js Do For Your Functions?

-* Verify strong typing to arguments and return value
+* Verify strong typing to arguments and return value.

-* Support private if this property belongs to a class
+* Support private if this property belongs to a class.

 --